GTM and Google Analytics data layer for Shopify

 LittledataLayer

-window-scope variable which you can access as a JavaScript variable in GTM.event
+window-scope variable which you can access as a JavaScript variable in GTM. - GA event: the name of the Event which you can report on in Google Analytics

 GA event: page_view